atsign-company/labels/README.md

 ## Known issues:

 Labels with a : in the name or description will cause the Python YAML parser to throw exceptions.
+Labels that start with @ will cause the Python YAML parser to throw exceptions.